 Also, be timely in your communication with them, especially if you’re requesting revisions.
 Give them enough time to turn the revision around — two days is fair.

 Provide your content creators with the resources and information they need to write.
 All too often, brands either withhold information or give vague direction.
 With writers, no information is too much.
 If there are certain features you want highlighted or certain statistics you want featured in a piece of content, tell your writers.
 Be explicit.
-This post goes into more detail about giving detailed direction and resources.

 Do establish communication guidelines